VirtualProgrammingLab/documentation/docs/viplab3.0/computation_template.md

       "metadata": {
         "guiType": "dropdown",
         "name": "fieldwidth",
         "decription" : "Fieldwidth that is used to specify the width of the field of the output.
-To give an example, if the fieldwidth is 6, the output of bar(6) is padded like this: "   bar", },
+To give an example, if the fieldwidth is 6, the output of bar(6) is padded like this: '   bar'", },
       "options": [
         {